kshitijrajsharma/overture-data-analysis-report/README.md

 ### Viewer

-Viewer can directly be accessed from Querier or also available here : https://kshitijrajsharma.github.io/overture-to-tiles/
+The viewer can directly be accessed from Querier or also available here: https://kshitijrajsharma.github.io/overture-to-tiles/

 ### Extractor

 https://github.com/kshitijrajsharma/overture-to-tiles/

 ### Quick demo how you can visualize and analyze the data

 https://github.com/kshitijrajsharma/overture-data-analysis-report/assets/36752999/31eb9917-3fff-42db-9f5d-d2c53649bb81

 ### Resources and Credits :
 - Pmtiles , Overture-py , Tippecanoe , Overture-docs , Rapid